 - initiate Green Downtowns and Healthy Main Streets, two programs that have received national recognition.

-Roxanne has presented at numerous local, state and national conferences and presented training webinars.
+Roxanne has presented at numerous local, state and national conferences.
 Her consulting projects range from national training seminars and educational webinars to Section 106 compliance projects and Scenic and Historic Byway Nominations.
 She is a 36CFR61 qualified consultant under the National Preservation Act.
 Her “Selected Projects” list includes two collaborative successes of which she is most proud: Post-World War II Residential Architecture in Maine: A Guide for Surveyors and Tracks Across Borders Scenic and Historic Byway, in southwest Colorado.

 Awards achieved by Roxanne include a Preservation Champion award from Maine Preservation, a Maine Downtown Center Visionary Award, a Director’s award from the Maine Historic Preservation Commission, a President’s Award from the National Trust for Historic Preservation and a citation by the Maine State Legislature.